simonetimi/next-gdr/README.md

 ### Guidelines

 - In vercel.json, cron jobs can be defined on the select API routes.
 Eg., for weather, it will be executed everyday at 5 ( "schedule": "0 5 \* \* \*") using the key CRON_SECRET in the env variables
+- Fetch is mostly made on server (directory @/server).
+When it's need to fetch client side, use an API route.
+The API route can call the functions inside the @/server directory (not the actions!).
+Server actions (@server/actions) are only used for mutations, both server and client side.
+- Error messages are set with NextIntl on the server (server action or server function).
+Client-side, it will be catched (try/catch) if it's a server action (mutation) or catched in the API route and handled with the response.ok condition if it's a GET request.
+- If the data validation (Zod - parse) is made server side and we check there are no errors, we can assert the type.

 ### Features to implement